Streampunk/sdpoker/README.md

   .then(console.log)
   .catch(console.error);
 ```

-If the `nmos` flag is set to `true`, the SDP file is required to be retrieved over HTTP and must have filename extension `.sdp`.

 The value of a fulfilled promise is the contents of an SDP file as a string.
 SDP files are assumed to be UTF8 character sets.
 Pass the result into the `checkRFC4566` and `checkST2110` methods.